VAT Registration Documents – CZ

 - IBAN/SWIFT

-This helps confirm your business operates an active company bank account.
+This helps confirm that your business operates an active company bank account.

 Download an official PDF statement from your online banking or request one directly from your bank.